Pharmacological management for agitation and aggression in people with acquired brain injury

 Copyright 2008 The Cochrane Collaboration.
 Published by John Wiley & Sons, Ltd.

-the excluded studies using lower levels of evidence, lend support No data were given for means or standard deviations.
+the excluded studies using lower levels of evidence, lend support

 to the value of beta-blockers.